One of Ukraine’s earliest IT companies

 Intecracy Group

-Group formation.
-R&D Institute "Ecotech" (Glushkov Institute of Cybernetics)
+Formation of the group.
+Ecotech R&D Institute (Glushkov Institute of Cybernetics)

 2010–2019